We are used to our travel life taking twists and turns, but even we couldn’t envision a twist like this.

 But when The White House calls and invites you to a travel summit, you say YES and just go!
 They probably won’t ask a second time.

-Once our commitments were over at the travel blogger summit and we did a tour of The White House, we had roughly 48 hours to take in the best of things to do in Washington DC.
+Once our commitments were over at the travel blogger summit and we did a tour of The White House, we had roughly 48 hours to take in the top Washington DC things to do!

 Washington DC was very impressive!

 I remember saying to Caz that I feel like I’m walking around on a movie set, everything looks so familiar and everywhere you turn whether it’s a building, a street, an island or a park it’s named after someone famous and an important part of US history.

-And the scale of the buildings and monuments just leave you in AWE.
+The monuments are worlds class, and the scale of the buildings just leave you in AWE.

 Washington DC deserves more than 48 hours, there’s just so much to see and do, and I probably wouldn’t plan on visiting in winter again, although the Christmas lights and decorations and the festive feel makes it extra special.